PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 15:27:44
+Last updated: 2024-04-02 15:28:47
-Random Quote: The world is round and the place which may seem like the end may also be the beginning. - Ivy Baker Priest
+Random Quote: To be happy is to be able to become aware of oneself without fright. - Walter Benjamin